PLAYER : RATING ERROR POINTS PLAYED (%) 1 Stockfish 15 : 3692 47 531.0 680 78.1% 2 Shashchess 18.2 : 3648 44 911.0 1155 78.9% 3 Crystal 3.2 : 3582 45 421.0 612 68.8% 4 Koivisto 8.0 : 3472 48 401.0 680 59.0% 5 Berserk 8.5.1 : 3460 45 244.0 544 44.9% 6 Slowchess 2.8 : 3443 48 253.0 408 62.0% 7 Rubiche

 Click here to download the complete rating list:

-The rating list is updated to 20/05/2022, it is calculated with Ordo and it is bases on the following assumptions.
+The rating list is updated to 07/07/2023, it is calculated with Ordo and it is based on the following assumptions.

 - The Elo score of Rebel 6 UCI version is fixed at 2470, therefore it acts as an “anchor” for all the other engines.
 I calculated this score as the average between results obtained by the engine againsts humans players in the ’90, with the sources I was able to recover in Internet (Talkchess.com, Rebel14.nl, forums…).

-- Besides Rebel 6, Fritz Brains in Bahrain has been also used, at a speed of 3500 kN/s, with its rating fixed at 2800 elo.
+- Besides Rebel 6, Fritz Brains in Bahrain is also used, at a speed of 3500 kN/s, with its rating fixed at 2800 elo.

 - Time for each match has been fixed to 40 moves/120 minutes repeated, calibrated on a Pentium 90 processing power.
 The processing power has been emulated, after estimation by using benchmarks with real P90 results.
 Accordingly, on modern PC the effective match time was fixed to 40 moves/125” or 40/130” depending on the PC used for the test, with expected results similar to blitz matches.
 For some chess engines, such as for example Chess Titans, it was not possible to define the same match time; for this reason, I have shown for this engine, the characteristic of the PC used.